4eckme/node-paginator/README.md

 # node-paginator
-node.js pagination manager with native input
+Node.js pagination manager with native input.

-it is manage of sql query limits and pages links
+It is manage of sql query limits and pages links

-for more info see example.js
+For more info see example.js